thejarvisdevil/RaiseAKendrick/about.md

 ## Credits
 <cy>beeswithchainsaws</c> - "Not Like Us" MIDI Cover
 <cy>Adobe Stock</c> & <co>Getty Images</c> - I stole all dem images
-<cy>6Yt</c> - amazing voice acting

-<cg>I also take suggestions!
-If you have any easy to implement brainrotted ideas, click on that message box to be put here for that FREE PROMO!</c>